danielmackay/dotnet-ef-core-samples/JsonColumns/readme.md

 There are some restrictions as to the SQL operations that can be performed on the JSON column:

-- Can't project via `SelectMany()`  dsfsdf
+- Can't project via `SelectMany()`

-This will improve in EF Core 8.
+This will improve in EF Core 8.0.